qibogang/qibogang.github.io/README.md

 pip install .[docs]
 ```

-Otherwise, if you install the packages with `poetry`, you will be able to run `make html` without any problem
+Otherwise, if you install the packages with `poetry`, you will be able to run `make html` without any problem.

 Here we are!
 As final step you have to install yarn and run the development server: